 Each 1-cup serving of milk provides 10 percent or more of the recommended daily intake of calcium, vitamin D, protein, potassium, vitamin A and phosphorus.
-It’s no wonder the drink is being honored through the Year of Dairy Cows at the 2012 Indiana State Fair.
-Before you head out to the celebration, soak up some of these Indiana dairy fun facts:
+Soak up some of these Indiana dairy fun facts for June Dairy Month:

 - All cows are female.
 Male cattle are called bulls.